 Bougainvillea winter care in warm regions consists of ensuring average moisture to the plant.
 In its dormant state, the plant responds beautifully to pruning and rewards you with more dense growth and colorful bracts.
 Overwintering bougainvillea indoors takes a bit more planning.

-The container should be a couple inches larger in diameter than the root ball.
+The container should be a couple of inches (5 cm.) larger in diameter than the root ball.
 Soil takes center stage here.
-The plants grow in dry soil in their native region but root restricted container plants benefit from rich soil that will retain some moisture.
+The plants grow in dry soil in their native region, but root restricted container plants benefit from rich soil that will retain some moisture.

 It may be necessary to severely cut back the plant if it was growing rampant and vigorously outside, just to facilitate handling and for space issues.
 As the leaves begin to brown, remove them to help the plant conserve moisture.